-- 1. Diversify the Fund's assets as its main defense against large market drawdowns, while maintaining reasonable risk exposure to meet return requirements. - 2.
-Preserve a degree of liquidity ample to meet benefit payments and capital calls, without incurring substantial transaction costs of illiquid holdings. - 3.
-Achieve net-of-fee returns in excess of policy benchmarks at the Fund and asset class levels over rolling five-year periods. - 4.
-Achieve returns at or above ACERA's actuarial rate of return over complete market cycles measured over rolling five-year periods. - 5.
-Achieve risk-adjusted, net-of-fee returns at the Fund level that rank in the top half of a competitive, institutional peer group.
+- 1. 1.
+Diversify the Fund's assets as its main defense against large market drawdowns, while maintaining reasonable risk exposure to meet return requirements. - 2.
+2-Prevent deterioration in the funded status, and preserve long-term sustainability, of the Fund, - 3.
+Preserve a degree of liquidity ample to meet benefit payments and capital calls, without incurring substantial transaction costs of illiquid and liquid holdings. - 4.
+3. Achieve net-of-fee returns in excess of policy benchmarks at the Fund and asset class levels over rolling five-year periods. while minimizing portfolio downside risk, - 5.
+4.Achieve returns at or above ACERA's actuarial rate of return over complete market cycles measured over rolling five-year periods- and.

+6. 5.Achieve risk-adjusted, net-of-fee returns at the Fund level that rank in the top half of a competitive, institutional public fund peer group.